 I never owned any, but one time I had driven to a

-show in Santa Clara, CA and someone I knew that had
+show in Santa Clara, CA and someone I knew that had flown

-weeks until we could meet up and return them.
+we could meet up and return them.

 Yes.
-Eventually, I got the hang of breaking the glass the
+Eventually, I got the hang of breaking the glass the way

 Once my daughter was on the way, it didn't seem like a